What is Marketing Collaboration and why you should considering it?

 Collaborating with other businesses to reach a market

 This description should fill the average CEO with a combination of excitement and dread.
-Here is why!
+Here's why!

 Excitement; because of the opportunity to gain access to the customers and prospects of other businesses.
 This could mean more interested prospects; increased referrals; lower marketing costs and overall increased profitability.
 When you also add in the increase in brand awareness and a faster route to market, collaborating with other businesses seems to be all ‘upside’, because ultimately it could lead to a large increase in customers and more long-term revenue.

 Dread; because every CEO knows that to instigate any form of collaboration means negotiation.
 Not just in terms of finding partners but more importantly, who does what?